mozilla/experimenter/docs/experimenter/rollouts.md

 ## Disable (Cancel ------/------)

-A live rollout disable review is canceled in Experimenter before it is approved in Experimenter.
-The rollout remains Live and published in Remote Settings, and returns to Idle.
+A live rollout that is published in Remote Settings is requested to be disabled by the owner.
+The disable request can be canceled before it is approved in Experimenter.
+No change is made to Remote Settings and the rollout remains published.

 ```mermaid
     sequenceDiagram